slyval/guidelines/Guidelines/REST API Guidelines.md

 As APIs essentially represent CRUD operations, the GET, POST, PUT/PATCH and DELETE methods should suffice for all required interactions.

  1. GET - The get method should be used for retrieval of a resource or a collection.
 When using a GET, no side effects on the server side must occur as this is simply pulling information.
 If a side effect is desired, a different method such as POST should be used.
-When t
+Unless the state of the system has changed, the same request should have the same result.
  2. POST - This method is used when creating a resource e.g when creating an order.
 This results in side effects as the state of the system is changed with the addition of a resource.
-The same request sent multiple
+The same request sent multiple times might result in different results
+ 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQyOTc1NDQxLC0xMzU3MzU2NjQ2LDE5Nj
-A3MjcwMDQsMTE1NzM1MTUwMl19
+eyJoaXN0b3J5IjpbLTYxNTQ4Njk5OCwtMTM1NzM1NjY0NiwxOT
+YwNzI3MDA0LDExNTczNTE1MDJdfQ==
 -->